 - management or accounting experience

 - banking experience.

-Finance managers need to be registered as a chartered accountant with Chartered Accountants Australia New Zealand (CA).
+Finance managers need to be registered with a professional body such Chartered Accountants Australia New Zealand (CA) or CPA Australia.

 - Chartered Accountants Australia New Zealand website - information on becoming a chartered accountant